How to Study in Philippines for International Students

 Among the Asian countries, you should check if you're looking to study abroad is the Philippines.
 The country is budget-friendly for international students, with its relatively affordable tuition and living costs.
 In addition, the English language is widely used in the country, lessening the communication barrier as you explore the country's world-renowned tourist destinations.

 Suppose you’re not just looking for any school but a well-performing school.
-In that case, the top universities in Philippines you should definitely check out are Ateneo de Manila University, University of the Philippines Diliman, and University of Santo Tomas.
+In that case, the top universities in Philippines you should definitely check out are University of the Philippines Diliman, Ateneo de Manila University, and De La Salle University.

 Being able to study in Philippines as an international student starts with planning ahead of time, as the process of researching your institution, filling out forms, and completing your paperwork can take a vast amount of time.
 In this article, you will find out the application process to study in Philippines, along with information on tuition, language requirements, and visa applications.
 So, let’s dig in!